Article

 Interaction of the contractual provisions with statutory rights

-The section 33 contractual changes go beyond the statutory provisions by making the right to request flexible working applicable from day-one of employment and by extending it to all requests, rather than just one in any 12-month period.
-Under the contractual provisions, the employee does not have to justify their request with specific reasons and employers should promote the right as part of the recruitment processes, as well as through ongoing employee support.
+The section 33 contractual changes go beyond the statutory provisions by extending the right to request flexible working applicable from day-one of employment and to all requests, rather than just two in any 12-month period.
+Under the contractual and statutory provisions, the employee does not have to justify their request with specific reasons and employers should promote the right as part of the recruitment processes, as well as through ongoing employee support.

-Policies should ensure employees are signposted regarding the statutory eligibility criteria and that the process for making requests is compatible with statutory requirements i.e. requests made in writing and with space to give their ideas on how any effects from the requested change can be accommodated.
+Policies should ensure employees are signposted regarding the statutory eligibility criteria and that the process for making requests is compatible with statutory requirements i.e. requests made in writing and consulting with the employee before refusing a request.

-In line with the NHS Staff Council negotiating advice, timescales for all requests should be consistent with the statutory provisions – that is completion including appeal should take place within 12 weeks unless there has been an express agreement with the employee to extend the timescale.
+In line with the NHS Staff Council negotiating advice, timescales for all requests should be consistent with the statutory provisions – that is completion including appeal should take place within two months unless there has been an express agreement with the employee to extend the timescale.

 Where the escalation stage is envisaged, seeking an extension may be helpful to allow enough time for the process to be completed in a meaningful way, but the employee must agree to this and the extension must be for a specific time period, with the agreement recorded in writing.